 HOW LONG DOES THE IMPLEMENTATION/SETUP AND CONFIGURATION FOR TRACEABILITY SYSTEM TAKE?

 This will depend on the complexity and level of customization needed from the chosen solution.
 Fast-series products, our pharmaceutical standard solutions, can take between 12-16 weeks.
-More complex solutions, including numerous supply chain tier, will usually require between 3 and 9 months to implement.
+More complex solutions, including numerous supply chain tier, will usually require between 3 and

 WILL THERE BE ANY IMPACT ON MY LINE'S PERFORMANCE?